junxit/us-congress-bills-113/metadata.md

 - 2014-09-18 — Senate amendment submitted
 - 2014-09-18 — Senate amendment submitted
 - 2014-09-18 — The committee substitute as amended agreed to by Unanimous Consent. (text of committee substitute as amended: CR S5863-5864)
+- 2014-09-19 — Message on Senate action sent to the House.
+- 2014-09-19 — Received in the House.
+- 2014-09-19 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2014-09-19 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.